mumbert/automatic-audio-captioning/README.md

 ## DCASE 2024 and CLAP demo deployment

 To enhance the accessibility and user engagement of the AAC project, the DCASE 2024 baseline model and CLAP demo have been deployed as an [interactive web application on Hugging Face Spaces](https://huggingface.co/spaces/mumbert/automatic-audio-captioning-demo).
-This platform allows users to seamlessly experience the capabilities of the models through a user-friendly interface (see [Figure 2](#fig-example-demo)).
+This platform allows users to seamlessly experience the capabilities of the models through a user-friendly interface (see [Figure 3](#fig-example-demo)).

 The application provides two primary modes for audio input:

 - **Microphone Input**: Users can record audio directly using their device's microphone.

-  - Action: Click the record button to start recording.
-  - Input Selection: Choose the desired microphone from the dropdown menu.
 - **File Upload**: Users can upload audio files for processing.

-  - Action: Click *Place the audio here area* or *Click to upload button* to select a file from your device.